SushiLab/kTYPr/README.md

 pip install -e .
 ```

-Note this installation can be done within an existing conda or venv environment.
+Note this installation can be done within an existing conda (slower, can take minutes) or venv environment (faster, seconds).

 ### Option 2 – Use a Conda environment (safer, isolated setup)